poojan/scaffoldery/README.md

 #Usage
 - `npm install scaffoldery`
 - `scaffoldery init`
-- create your own templates inside `scaffoldery_templates`.
-How?
+- TODO: create your own templates
-- or download some existing ones using `scaffoldery install <awesomesauce>`
+- TODO: or download some existing ones using `scaffoldery install <awesomesauce>`
 - run `scaffoldery create:<template-name> <optional parameters>`

 #How do I create a template?